In The Quest For New Ideas, Can The Internet Replace Random Real-Life Discovery? What does Renaissance art have in common with a pencil?

 If you believe in knowledge through serendipitous discovery, then quite a lot.
 This week I was looking for a book on Renaissance art in the library.
 While walking through the stacks, Henry Petroski’s The Pencil: A History of Design and Circumstance, a book about the origins of the pencil, caught my eye.
 This was just the book to help with another project I am working on, one associated with business-related technology artifacts.
 What luck!
-In The Quest For New Ideas, Can The Internet Replace Random Real-Life Discovery?
+How To Find Startup Ideas – Wesley Tansey.
 I recently have met a number of people who expressed how badly they wanted to do a startup but said they lacked any good ideas.

 I know that startup ideas are worthless, especially since I have lived through the dozens of iterations involved, first with EffectCheck and now with Curvio.
 Nevertheless, you need to start somewhere and that means you need an idea that sufficiently captivates you.
 Now, I could simply give these people a list of startup ideas, but for an idea to really stick in your mind enough that you’ll want to start a company around it, you need to come up with it yourself.

 In essence, SCAMPER is a general-purpose checklist with idea-spurring questions — which is both easy to use and surprisingly powerful.
 It was created by Bob Eberle in the early 70s, and it definitely stood the test of time.
 Steal Like an Artist: Austin Kleon on Combinatorial Creativity.
 By Maria Popova The genealogy of ideas, why everything is a remix, or what T.S.

 Like most tools these techniques all have their good and bad points.
 I like to think of these creativity and innovation techniques as tools in a toolbox in much the same way as my toolbox at home for DIY.
 It has a saw, spanner, hammer, knife and all sorts of other things in it, they are all very useful, but you have to pick the right tool (creativity / Innovation technique) for each job.

 Such moments can be frustrating, especially if you have spent quite a lot of time to think and still get nothing.
 In such situations, getting external inputs to stimulate your mind is a good solution.
 They can break down your idea brick walls and make your creative juice flow again.
 StumbleUpon.com: Personalized Recommendations to Help You Discov.

 It is creativity that continuously give us new ideas to keep us ahead in the competition.
 Regarding this, I recently found an interesting book: Thinkertoys by Michael Michalko.
 This book contains a lot of actionable ideas on how to become an idea person and get our creative juice flow.
 In chapter 2 of the book, Michalko gives us 10 tips to become an idea person which I find very useful and thought-provoking.

-29 Ways To Stay Creative [Video] | Co.Design
+29 Ways To Stay Creative [Video] | Co.Design.
+Tips :: The 99 Percent.
 What did you get done today?